velas/test-us/README.md

 - you file **new bugs in English**
 - to file a new bug:
-  - create a new issue in a respective repository
+  - create a new issue in a respective repository (web or mobile wallet)
   - click 'Get started' next to 'Bug report'
   - carefully follow the template that will appear in issue description field
 - you search through existing issues before filing every report, do not file duplicates